-Temple is home to nearly 40,000 students, is the fifth-largest provider of professional education in the U.S., and offers more than 400 academic programs in 17 schools and colleges, on eight campuses, including locations in Japan and Italy.
+Temple is home to more than 38,000 students, is the fifth-largest provider of professional education in the U.S., and offers 175 undergraduate degree programs in 17 schools and colleges, on nine campuses, including locations in Japan and Italy.

 More than 3,500 distinguished faculty; top art, business, dental, law and medical schools; five professional schools; and dozens of renowned programs make Temple an academic powerhouse.
 Students enjoy the advantages and atmosphere of a large urban, public research university with the individualized attention that is a result of its 14:1 student-to-faculty ratio.

 The majority of freshmen students live on campus, where they are steps away from class, the TECH Center, the library, fitness and recreation facilities, dining options from cafés and dining halls to food trucks, and the many arts, cultural, sports and scholarly events that happen daily universitywide.